 Make the Double Crown of Egypt!
 Ebook instructions are available from A Book In Time that you can download in minutes.
-Thist craft is very simple and easy to put together -- perfect for a classroom history project!
-It uses inexpensive supplies and requires minimal prep time.
+This craft is perfect for a classroom history project!
+It's simple, uses inexpensive supplies, and requires minimal prep time.
 Kids love making & wearing these!

 Click here for a variety of amazing Egyptian art projects from the Detroit Institute of the Arts, including canopic jars and a paper pyramid.

 Hands-On History ideas for Canopic Jars seem to be one of 2 extremes...either really advanced, or super easy.
 So I bring you both!
 First, an advanced, and very impressive, model of canopic jars made from clay, mini flower pots, and acrylic paint is for older kids.
 It looks fun!
 For the second option, the younger kids can just cut & color canopic jars here.

 Click here for a paper model of the Sphinx!